oracle-devrel/technology-engineering/cloud-infrastructure/vmware-solutions/oracle-cloud-vmware-solution/OCVS-Terraform-automation/MultiHost-DenseIO-SingleCluster-SDDC/README.md

 # When to use this asset?

-This is an example Terraform script to provision a single host SDDC.
+This is an example Terraform script to provision a multi-host SDDC with a single cluster based on DenseIO shape, using VSAN for storage.

 # How to use this asset?